|

 contact, and using your follow through to direct the ball, (placement) you can now apply pressure to your opponent.
 Try slowing

 down.
 You'll be surprised as to how much control you will have.
+Develop consistency by trying to hit more than one or two shots

 in a row.
 In practice, rally with you partner for four or five shots before you are allowed to go for a winner.
 Try to always